Defense attorney admits John Cowell killed Nia Wilson at BART train station, cites schizophrenia as reason

 “What occurred was a tragedy.
-What you just saw and heard has a strong emotional resonance,” defense attorney Christina Moore told the jury.
+What you just saw and heard has a strong emotional resonance,” defense attorney Christina Moore told the jury Wednesday.

 Alameda County Deputy District Attorney Butch Ford’s opening statement ignored a “glaring reality,” Moore said.
 “John Cowell acted because of his delusional misinterpretation of the world.
 Not because he is evil.”